-Among GMP other aspects, such as quality systems, environmental controls, and safety, are necessary to be in compliance with regulations.
+Among GMP other aspects, such as quality systems, environmental controls, and safety, are necessary to be taken into account in order to be in compliance with regulations.
 Business efficiency and continuous improvement are needed to be competitive.
-Therefore, GMP compliance should be incorporated into an overall Quality Management Systems (QMS) as it is recommended in the EU GMP philosophy.
+Therefore, GMP compliance should be incorporated into an overall Quality Management Systems (QMS) as it is recommended in the EU GMP philosophy and ICH Q10 ensuring benefit to the patient.

-Whether electronic or manual systems and records that are used for all GMP requirements of ICH Q7, data integrity needs to be maintained.
+Whether electronic or manual systems and records are used for all GMP requirements of ICH Q7, data integrity needs to be maintained.